-The first thing you should know when it comes to credit cards is that the United Kingdom has now banned the use of all of them to fund any type of gambling activity.
+The first thing you should know when it comes to credit cards is that the United Kingdom has now banned the use of all of them to fund any gambling activity.
 This is a new law to have passed with it being introduced in April 2020, which means no online gambling operators can accept this payment method.
-The aim of this new law was to help with the Responsible Gambling movement.
+This new law aimed to help with the Responsible Gambling movement.

-Despite this new law, the use of debit cards is still permitted and has become the preferred choice of many punters.
-The main reason for the popularity of debit cards is the fact that they are widely accepted across the majority of online sports betting sites.
-Below we take a closer look at some of the most popular types of debit cards that are available to UK customers.
+Despite this new law, debit cards are still permitted and have become the preferred choice of many punters.
+The main reason for the popularity of debit cards is that they are widely accepted across the majority of online sports betting sites.
+Below, we take a closer look at some of the most popular debit cards available to UK customers.

 Visa, Mastercard & Maestro